kubernetes/website/content/en/blog/_posts/2023-10-18-gateway-api-time-to-switch-i2gw/index.md

 ### Expressiveness

-The Gateway API provides standard, Kubernetes-backed support for a wide range of features, such as header-based matching, traffic splitting, weight-based routing, request mirroring and more.
+Gateway API provides standard, Kubernetes-backed support for a wide range of features, such as header-based matching, traffic splitting, weight-based routing, request mirroring and more.
 With Ingress, these features need custom provider-specific annotations.